Pre-scan Prep and Organizing

 - Clean photos make for a clean scan: I cannot scan photos using our automatic scanner that are sticky, soiled or dirty as it may cause damage to the equipment and compromise the quality of your scanned image.
 All photos must be clean and free from any glue, staples, tape, clips, etc. Experts recommend using a lint-free cloth or an air can to clean very dusty photos.

-- Any picture that has residue that cannot be removed will be scanned on our flatbed scanner at the Fragile Scans price.
+- Any picture that has residue that cannot be removed or is too curled, fragile or otherwise cannot be scanned using the auto scanner will be scanned on our flatbed scanner at the Non-Standard Items price.

 - For photo albums, you can select the scan option that meets your needs.
 I might not be able to scan every album.
 I can look at the album prior to the order to advise you of any possible issues.